meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-10-05-cx-hiring-pilot.md

 </p>
 </div>

-One of the highlights of the process is that private sector applicants don’t need to know the typical tricks of federal employment including much longer federal style resumes and the problem of over inflation on self-assessment questionnaires.
-In this process, SMEs are doing the evaluation, not the applicants.
-And applicants with 2-3 page resumes are on equal footing as federal applicants with much lengthier resumes.
+One of the highlights of the process is that private sector applicants don’t need to know the typical tricks of federal employment, including much longer federal style resumes and the problem of over inflation on self-assessment questionnaires.
+In this process, SMEs are doing the evaluation, not the applicants; and, applicants with 2-3 page resumes are on equal footing as federal applicants with much lengthier resumes.
 The chart below compares the sectors where applicants came from versus where the qualified applicant pool came from, and shows how federal employees, contractors, and private sector applicants all made it through this process.

 <center><img src="../img/blog/cx-hiring-image-4.png" style="width:450px"></center>